ricardoneud-com/api-sdk-node/README.md

 * You must provide either an **API Key** or a **Secret token**.
 * Secret tokens expire after 24 hours and are visible in your dashboard.
 * API Key and Secret are mutually exclusive; setting one clears the other.
+* You can optionally provide a **custom `baseURL`** at initialization.
+If omitted, the SDK defaults to `https://api.ricardoneud.com`.
+* The `setURL` method allows switching API domains at runtime (e.g., sandbox or custom client endpoints).
 * Always check the supported API version to ensure endpoint compatibility.